project-akri/akri-docs/proposals/job-brokers.md

 1. Controller: Expand instance watcher to support Jobs.
 When Instances are created, check the `brokerType` of the associated Configuration.
 If it is `brokerType.pod`, proceed as usual.
 Otherwise, deploy a Job to use the Instance device.
-1. Controller: Add a Configuration Watcher that watches for `brokerType` changes and brings down and redeploys Pods and Jobs as needed.
-1. Agent: More precisely handle Configuration modifications.
-Rather than simply deleting and re-apply a changed Configuration, it will check to see if the `brokerType` has changed, indicating that the Controller will handle modifying the deployment.
-This will enable the redeployment of Jobs and modification of Pods without recreating instances and device plugins.
 1. Webhook: Update it to validate the new Configuration
 1. Expand documentation [on requesting Akri resources](https://docs.akri.sh/user-guide/requesting-akri-resources).